ordinary-slim/moving_heat_source/readme.md

 - [ ] Cell connectivity stored in uint to match meshzoo library
 - [ ] Privatize attributes!
 - [ ] Timer
+- [ ] Get pointer to connectivity instead of copying

 Dependencies: